antaldaniel/dataandlyrics/content/post/2021-04-14-bandcamp-librarian-2/index.md

 {{< figure src="/img/bandcamp_librarian/tags_per_city.jpeg" title="Tags per city" numbered="true" >}}

-(Note: United Kingdom has been conflated with London for the purposes of this illustration.)
+(*Note: United Kingdom has been conflated with London for the purposes of this illustration.*)

 In one way or another, the relative relevance of these cities within the global techno circuit can be inferred from these numbers.

-By instructing the Librarian to treat as a single cluster all tracks that are tagged with the same city label, an attempt can be made to delineate an overall — although not the only — sound that can be comfortably identified with a location.
-Berlin, for instance, can be classified as follows:
+By instructing the Librarian to treat as a single cluster all tracks that are tagged with the same city label, an attempt can be made to delineate an overall — although not the only — sound that can be comfortably identified with a location. *Berlin*, for instance, can be classified as follows:

 {{< figure src="/img/bandcamp_librarian/berlin_classification.jpeg" title="Berlin Classification" numbered="true" >}}